AdamDemirel/adamdemirel.com/content/happiness.md

 - PERMA / 'flourish psychology' (see /perma/) https://en.wikipedia.org/wiki/Positive_psychology https://www.youtube.com/watch?v=9FBxfd7DL3E&t=943s # "life satisfaction = hugely predicted by the pursuit of meaning, and engagement, and not at all by positive emotions. once you have meaning and engagement though, positive emotions are the cream on the top. (from flourish book)"  https://en.wikipedia.org/wiki/Well-being#PERMA-theory https://en.wikipedia.org/wiki/Flourishing

-- Where does goal setting fit?
+- Where does goal setting fit? -> dieners paper about goal setting important for moods? or just that our goals should be based on the conclusions of this paper?
 - Impact-bias, peak-end effect, dan gilbert
-- Sociality, rat world addiction when deprived - addiction video
+- Sociality, 'rat park' addiction video
-  - – The **novelty** of one's environment, including their social relationships (See 'Rat Park' experiments)
   - bolsters our self esteem being a part of a group https://secure.understandingprejudice.org/apa/english/page8.htm "social identity theory"